catkin/catkin_tools/docs/quick_start.rst

 Loading the Workspace Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to properly "use" the products of the workspace, it's environment needs to be loaded.
+In order to properly "use" the products of the workspace, its environment needs to be loaded.
 Among other environment variables, sourcing a Catkin setup file modifies the ``CMAKE_PREFIX_PATH`` environment variable, which will affect workspace chaining as described in the earlier section.